-- Not used so often as a basic approach - Often used in secondary analyses and longitudinal approaches - One problem is that it often needs small changes i.e. X has the same level as Y. - Another problem is that there often are large variances in X - Difference estimators are good as a building blocks for other estimators
+- Not used so often as a basic approach - Often used in secondary analyses and longitudinal approaches - One problem is that it often needs small changes i.e. X has the same level as Y. - Another problem is that the variance of X may be large - Difference estimators are good as a building blocks for other estimators

-The recommended situation is when the data lies on a straight line with slope one (or slightly more than one)
+The recommended situation is when the data lies on a straight line with slope one (regression coefficient is 1, which means that the slope seems to be slightly more than one)